AdobeDocs/commerce-learn.en/help/app-builder/first-app/testing-locally.md

 # Testing Locally

-Learn how to locally test your new Adobe Developer App Builder application
+Learn how to locally test your new Adobe Developer App Builder application.

 ## Who is this video for?